wso2/docs-ei/en/micro-integrator/docs/setup/security/gdpr_ei.md

 Let's look at how to anonymize the username value in log files.
 1. [Download](https://github.com/wso2-docs/WSO2_EI/raw/master/Forget-Me-Tool/org.wso2.carbon.privacy.forgetme.tool-1.3.1.zip)
-    the Forget-Me tool and extract it to a desired location.
-Then navigate inside the tool.
-This location will be referred to as `TOOL_HOME` from this point onwards.
+    the **Forget-Me** tool and extract the contents.
+The location of the extracted folder will be referred to as `TOOL_HOME` from this point onwards.
 2. Every log statement follows the same pattern where the "USER\_NAME" keyword is followed by an actual username (in this example it is